Kanzyone/HTML5-Guide/README.md

 If you're starting web development from scratch, I recommend reviewing the "Introduction" section.
 The contents are listed in order from top to bottom and you can access them by clicking on each section.

-Contents supported by this guide:
+Contents supported by this project:
 </p>

 <ol>